Family-Owned Bergen County Indian Clothing Shop Rethinks Business Amid COVID-19 Pandemic

 The COVID-19 pandemic has forced a family who owns a Bergen County clothing store to rethink business.

-Advance Apparel owners Akash, Prithvi and Manju Bajaj have had experience with authentic Indian garments even before opening the South Hackensack store in 2001.
+Advance Apparels owners Akash, Prithvi and Manju Bajaj have had experience with authentic Indian garments even before opening the South Hackensack store in 2001.

 “My father at the time was working at MetLife but leveraged his experience managing clothing factories from his time in India to start a clothing brand on the side,” Akash, 27, told Daily Voice.